woowup/docs/README.md

-##Enhance your loyalty program experience
-##and create the program you need with WoowUp Loyalty API.
+##Enhance your loyalty program experience and create the program you need with WoowUp Loyalty API.

 With WoowUp API you will be able to enhenance, extend and integrate your Loyalty Program.
-Here you will find examples and a detailed endpoint list that will let you create connectors to the system you use, new ways of earning points, integrate the program to your web and much more.
+Here you will find examples and a detailed endpoint list that will let you create connectors to the system you use, implement new ways of earning points, integrate the program to your web and much more.

 ##Getting started